 - CSA 1 2018-22

-- CSA 2 2022-27
+- CSA 2 2023-27

-- CSA 3 2027-32
+- CSA 3 2028-32

 Each CSA period will be assigned a cumulative emissions reduction (CER) goal for the whole five-year timeframe.
 That CER goal will result from a set of specific emissions reduction actions to occur within the five-year CSA.
-Those actions will continue into subsequent CSA periods and will be built upon with additional emission reductions measures.
+Those actions will continue into subsequent CSA periods and will be built upon with additional emissions reduction measures.

-The overall objective of each carbon savings account is to build on the prior account period and produce sustained emissions reductions to:
+The EAC considers the overall objective of each carbon savings account is to build on the prior account period and produce sustained emissions reductions to: